 American History, Re-Visited

-CAPS is pleased to present the work of Oscar Palacio, the latest in an on-going series of artist collaborations that reflect and spark conversations around American politics.
+CAPS is pleased to present the work of Oscar Palacio, the latest in an on-going series of collaborations with artists that reflect and spark conversations around American politics.
 This series of photographs investigates the construction of place and history in the United States by focusing on popular historic sites which have both embedded meanings and assumed historical narratives, as well as sites of more recent historical and political import.

 Palacio: "For the past ten years, I have been photographing in and around historic sites where the dividing line between natural and constructed environments are apparent.
 Having been born in Colombia, I am very interested in the representational roles both site architecture and photography play in shaping and forming an American collective experience.
 What, when, how, where and why a nation chooses to memorialize, are many of the questions I address through my work."